 If we break the phrase “ذَلِكَ” into كَ + ل +ذَ the prefixed “ذا” or “ذَ” is used to give a notice to a person addressed, of something about to be said to him, “ل” is a preposition to mean “for/to” and suffix “كَ” is a sign of grip and allocation relating to an object that is addressed.
 However suffix “كَ” is also used as a second person singular objective pronoun to mean “your”, when it comes at the end of a noun, such as “كتابك” or “ربك”.

-If this determiner “ذَلِكَ” is translated to mean “that” it always refers what was dispatched to Prophet Muhammad mentioned in the previous verse “الم” (2:1) and determiner “ذَلِكَ” specifies, indicates, refers and assigns the same book which was sent to the world through Prophet Muhammad (pbuh), i.e. the same Quran which is in our hands.
+If this determiner “ذَلِكَ” is translated to mean “that” it always refers to what was composed/collected/put together/capable of holding/crazy for something being mentioned in the predecessor verse 2:1 (الم) and determiner “ذَلِكَ” specifies, indicates, refers to and assigns the same book (الْكِتَابُ) which was composed/collected/put together/capable of holding/crazy for something being addressed (الم), i.e. the same Quran which is in our hands.

-However, in the traditional exegesis and later scholar’s expositions the verse 2:2 “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (2:2) is misleadingly interpreted with reference to the master book lying in the heaven on preserved tablet or preserved sheet (لوحِ محفوظ) and the verse 85:22 “فِي لَوْحٍ مَّحْفُوظٍ” is referred as a proof of this misleading exposition.
+However, in the traditional exegesis and even in later expositions the verse 2:2 “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (2:2) is misleadingly interpreted with reference to the master book lying somewhere in the heaven on preserved tablet or preserved sheet (لوحِ محفوظ) and the verse 85:22 “فِي لَوْحٍ مَّحْفُوظٍ” is referred as a proof of this misleading exposition.

 This fake interpretation and its false exegesis have been invented to create confusion in the contents of this Quranic verse 2:2 in which the words “لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” define absolute instructions or directions for the perfectionists, perfect believers or righteous people without any doubt.
-Accepting the traditional interpretation of “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (2:2) means that the descriptive words “لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (no doubt in its instructions or according to our scholars “guidance” for righteous) have been used for that book which is preserved in heavens (لَوْحٍ مَّحْفُوظٍ) and not for that Quran which was revealed and dispatched (الم) to prophet Muhammad (pbuh).
+Accepting the traditional interpretation of “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (2:2) means that the descriptive words “لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (no doubt in its instructions or according to our scholars “guidance” for righteous) have been used for that book which is preserved in heavens (لَوْحٍ مَّحْفُوظٍ) and not for that Quran which was composed/collected/put together/capable of holding/crazy for something mentioned in the verse 2:1 (الم)

 I have already explained the verse “فِي لَوْحٍ مَّحْفُوظٍ” (85:22) in my article “How we dealt with the Quran part 2”.
 You can study this article for more detail on the subject of “لَوْحٍ مَّحْفُوظٍ” but in short “لَوْحٍ مَّحْفُوظٍ” means “rights reserved in favour of Allah” which is the “copyright” in simple words.
 So, the Quran has been protected by copyrights of its Almighty writer Allah, Who is the Owner of His book the Quran.
 Before proving something from the verses of the Quran we must remember that the statements of the Quran are consistent with each other, which cannot be moved here and there from their original place and their actual context.
 Therefore, moving the words of the Quran from here to there to prove what we traditionally believe is not only wrong but unjustified as well.
 If the Quran wanted to say what we have heard from our scholars or what we traditionally believe, the Quran would have clearly described it at one place without using our word engineering tricks to prove our false beliefs right from the Quran.